 Broadcast starter fertilizer at a rate of 10 lbs per 1000 square feet.
 This will provide nutrients in the correct amounts to get the lawn off to a fast start.

-Our Key-To-Green Starter fertilizer also provides a complete micronutrient package for long term health of the lawn.
+Our Pro Time 10-16-10 Starter fertilizer also provides a complete micronutrient package for long term health of the lawn.

 Spread the Pro Time lawn seed you have chosen for your lawn at the recommended rate on the package with a hand-held whirlybird spreader or drop spreader.

 Note: For large areas, a walk behind broadcast spreader will make the job go faster.